hexpm/specifications/package_tarball.md

   * VERSION

     The tarball version as a single ASCII integer.
+The current tarball version is 3.

   * metadata.config